Toxicology Graduate Major (MS, PhD)

 - Conduct scholarly activities in an ethical manner.

-For the MS, and PhD degrees, students are required to take a core curriculum plus elective courses connected with their particular area of specialization.
-In addition to completing appropriate course work, students will undertake a thesis research project related to some aspect of toxicology.
+Masters students must complete a minimum of 45 credits and PhD students must complete a minimum of 108 credits.
+For the MS and PhD degrees, students are required to take a core curriculum plus elective courses connected with their particular area of specialization.
+In addition to completing appropriate coursework, students will undertake a thesis or capstone research project related to some aspect of toxicology.
 Participation in the seminar program (a one-hour per week seminar) is mandatory.

 Major Code: 9930